jlmgtech/cevents/README.md

 * integrate generators for total async
 * a way to keep it alive for program duration
 * a way to integrate with other event loops, such as SDL2 or win32 event loop.
+* test windows, mac, linux, IOS, and android support (should work, but is only tested on linux so far)

 # bonus integrations
 * libuv or libevent for efficient IO operations

+# TODOs

+* install command for make
+* static and shared lib options
+* add cmake support